Education Collection

 North Carolina Congress of Colored Parents and Teachers, Inc.

-This is a copy of the "BYLAWS North Carolina Congress of Colored Parents and Teahers, Inc."
+This is a copy of the "BYLAWS North Carolina Congress of Colored Parents and Teachers, Inc."

 (As amended at the Annual Convention, November 1953, in Kinston, N.C.)

-*This belonged to the grandfather (Rev. G.C.
-Hawley) of the Creator and Admin of North Carolina Museum of African Americans' History & Culture*
+*This belonged to the grandparents (Rev. G.C.
+And Frances J. Hawley) of one of the co-creators and Admin of The G.C.
+And Frances Hawley Museum ®

 .png)